tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 ## Content Creation

 If there's no content, there's no website.
-So, I started my project by writing the case studies which were missing.
+So, I started my project by writing the case studies I didn't have.
 They were written over the course of two-three weeks as I collected assets in the background.
 Chantel Hamilton<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> helped me clarify the structure of them and I did one final edit during production after a month break for brevity.

 I wanted something more personable for my website this time so I decided to supplement a photo portrait with a video portrait.
 I asked my friend to help me shoot and we ended up with these shots: